 After I successfully learned that I actually like Guinness, we explored what the rest of Dublin had to offer.
 As you know, no trip is complete without a stadium tour!
 We went to Croke Park and I learned about hurling.
 Couldn’t tell you a thing except it’s a game that non-professionals play with over 80,000 spectators, but don’t get paid anything.
 So like college sports in the US, but less interesting.

 Other things I learned about Croker (that’s what the locals call it):

-- Beyonce noise-proofed an entire room for Blue Ivy and was generally a big Queen B.
+- Beyonce noise-proofed an entire room for Blue Ivy and was generally a big Queen B when she performed there.

 - They have a Waterford crystal chandelier in the players’ lounge that changes colors.

 - There is a NYC hurling team.
 Who knew, who cared?

 Waterford crystal chandelier

 We also went to the oldest university in Ireland, Trinity College, and saw the Book of Kells.
 And the beautiful Beauty and the Beast library.
 Yes, I know that was France, but it looks similar to me.